How QR Menus Work: Complete Restaurant Guide

 Do guests need internet to use a QR menu?

 Yes, loading the menu page requires mobile data or Wi-Fi.
 That said, the restaurant doesn't need any special hardware — just a printed QR code.
+Most guests browse on their own mobile data; adding free guest Wi-Fi makes the experience faster and removes roaming cost concerns for international visitors.

 What about guests without a smartphone?